Frequently Asked Questions

 How will I receive the excess funds after my charges are paid from my Financial Aid?

 Please confirm on SeaNet the accepted financial aid will pay your full balance due and all requirements have been met.
 If your aid is sufficient (enough to cover your balance) you do not have to do anything with your bill.
 (Classes will NOT be dropped, no registration holds, etc,.)
 If your aid is NOT sufficient, you will be responsible to pay any amount not covered by your financial aid.
 If your aid has not been approved/authorized, you will need to pay in full by the due date.
 If financial aid is awarded later, a refund will be issued to your E-refund account.

 If a FAFSA has been completed & you listed UNCW's school code 002984 on the FAFSA, then UNCW processed financial aid for you.
-The Office of Scholarships & Financial Aid office applies the awarded amounts toward your account.
-It is up to you to contact the Office of Scholarships & Financial Aid to let them know you do not want to receive the awarded amounts or you may contact them at 910-962-3177.
+The Office of Scholarships & Financial Aid applies the awarded amounts toward your account.
+It is up to you to contact the Office of Scholarships & Financial Aid to let them know you do not want to receive the awarded amounts.

 All student refunds will be distributed through your student account.
 Please be sure your permanent address on SeaNet is valid and that you have set up an E-refund checking or savings account.
-In the event that you do not set an E-refund, a check will be issued.
-Checks may only be picked up on Friday from 2:00 p.m. until 4:00 p.m. at the Cashier's Office in the Warwick Center.
+In the event that you do not set up an E-refund account, a paper check will be issued.
+Checks may only be picked up on Friday between 2-4 p.m. at the Cashier's Office in the Warwick Center.

 The Student Accounts Office uses the student's UNCW e-mail account to contact any student with a balance.
 The student can also set up reminders in both e-mail and in E-bill.
 It is the student's responsibility to check their UNCW e-mail on a regular basis to prevent any problems with their account.
 If you set up an authorized user in E-bill, that person will also receive various emails from Student Accounts.